georgreichert/Monster-Trading-Card-Game/README.md

 ## Bonus feature
-It is possible to post and buy cards for sale via /sales and /sales/{id}, see custom curl script for details.
+It is possible to post and buy cards for sale via /sales and /sales/{id}, see custom curl script MonsterTradingCards.integrationtests.curl.bat for details.

 ## Time spent
 |              |        |